 Director of Residence Life

 Each dormitory floor has at least three RAs who are responsible for assisting and advising students, planning activities for resident students, and enforcing dormitory rules and regulations.
 The RAs on each dormitory floor reside in rooms marked with their names and titles.
 They have key sets to assist students who are locked out of their rooms.
 In the case of a medical problem, the Resident Assistants may accompany the student to the Health Clinic where a First Aid Kit is available.

 Students residing in the dormitory are expected to cooperate with the instructions of the RAs.
 If a RA observes a student failing to adhere to the rules and regulations specified in this Residence Life Manual, a verbal warning and/or written incident report will be issued to the student in question.
 Failure to respect the authority of the Residence Life team is considered a serious breach of the code of student conduct and will result in disciplinary action to include fines and other measures detailed in the Student Handbook.

-Every night, one male and one female Resident Assistant is on duty from 9pm until 12am midnight and on call from 7am, to provide basic security and ensure that the dormitories are quiet and conducive to community living.
+Every night, one male and one female Resident Assistant are on duty from 9pm until 12am midnight and on call from 7am, to provide basic security and ensure that the dormitories are quiet and conducive to community living.
 Resident Assistants are also available to assist students with questions and problems relative to dormitory problems and student life.
 The Director of Residence Life is available during the day.